ElijahAlmanzor/Robot_Programming/README.md

 >origin xyz="0.45 -0.2 0.5" rpy="-1.2 0 0"/

+10. Modify sprayer.py line 66 to:
+>  request.initial_pose.position.x = 0.45

-10. Now to the run the program with the crop and weed detection (making sure each terminal is sourced in the right workplace):
+11. Now to the run the program with the crop and weed detection (making sure each terminal is sourced in the right workplace):
     1. ```roslaunch uol_cmp9767m_base thorvald-sim.launch map_server:=true```
         * This is responsible for launching the main Gazebo simulation as well as MoveBase
     2. ```roslaunch uol_cmp9767m_tutorial move_base.launch```